tomasboccardo/node-testing-examples/Article.md

         done()
       })
     });

 ## Conclusion

-We have presented the Node.js Unit Testing Toolbox.
+It's been presented the Node.js Unit Testing Toolbox.
 You can achieve everything you need using this five tools, but there are plenty of tools that can be use and get the same result.
 Feel free to research and choose the best for you.

-All the code that was displayed in this article was uploaded to [my repo](http://gitlab.fdvs.com.ar/tomas.boccardo/test-example), so you can take a look and experiment a bit with it.
+All the code that was displayed in this article was uploaded to [my repo](https://github.com/tomasboccardo/node-testing-examples), so you can take a look and experiment a bit with it.